 Voluntariness of Audience

-A gathers because they want to hear the speech, attend the event, or participate in an event.
-A classroom audience, in contrast, is likely to be a captive audience. are required to be present or feel obligated to do so.
+A voluntary audience gathers because they want to hear the speech, attend the event, or participate in an event.
+A classroom audience, in contrast, is likely to be a captive audience.
+Captive audiences are required to be present or feel obligated to do so.
 Given the limited choices perceived, a captive audience might give only grudging attention.
 Even when there’s an element of choice, the likely consequences of nonattendance will keep audience members from leaving.
 The audience’s relative perception of choice increases the importance of holding their interest.

 Whether or not the audience members chose to be present, you want them to be interested in what you have to say.
 Almost any audience will be interested in a topic that pertains directly to them.
 However, your audience might also be receptive to topics that are indirectly or potentially pertinent to their lives.
 This means that if you choose a topic such as advances in the treatment of spinal cord injury or advances in green technology, you should do your best to show how these topics are potentially relevant to their lives or careers.